CDT Day 17: Dearborn River to unnamed peaky thing – Butterfly Enlightenment Camp to Bonus Climb Sunset Camp

 The cool shade was most welcome, but I anticipated the warmth of the sun as I watched it pour down the other side of the valley, not a cloud in the sky to delay the inevitable spread.
 The walking was good.
 Perfect for a morning stroll.
 I lost SpiceRack a few minutes back when I stopped to poop, so I was left with just myself and the sounds of the forest.
 I crossed a couple creeks and gazed, when I could, at the green valley, so different from the burn areas that cover so much of this wilderness.

 Canyon, Spice, and I swatted fat flies at the only water source for a while.
 I ate candy and drank as much cold water as I could fit in my stomach in anticipation of more big climbs.
-Much too soon Spice and I got going again to find them.
+Then much too soon, Spice and I got going again to find them.

 Trees faded behind us as we climbed high up a gravely trail on a gravely mountain.
 More than once I stopped to gape at the expanding views to the north, but mostly as an excuse to catch my breath.
 I couldn’t believe how many mountains there were behind us.
 As the trail had wound from valley to valley, we hiked past numerous peaks without realizing it.
 I was on the Continental Divide for real here, and it felt like it.
 I tried to pick out features that I recognized in the distance, but couldn’t distinguish anything in the sea of peaks.
 Too many.
 I did find myself wishing that I hadn’t lost my sunglasses though.
 Spice, Canyon, then Masa, another hiker going too fast for me to hope to see again, joined me and the splendor at the top.
 A couple clouds floated high, the weather was perfect.